madetech/learn/workshops/00-Setup-Workshop/Common-Tools.md

 # To Do

 * Enable cask
-* Install some common software (including last pass)
+* Install some common software